 What gets measured?

-When it comes to education, we look at these results:
+When it comes to education, we look at the following results:

-- Increased secondary school completion: We measure success by identifying the percent of sponsored CI graduates who have reached that milestone by age 24.
+- Increased secondary school completion: We measure success by identifying the percent of sponsored Children International graduates who reach this milestone by age 24.

-- Increased school enrollment: We measure the percent of sponsored kids who are enrolled in any level of formal education.
+- Increased school enrollment: We measure the percent of sponsored children who are enrolled in any level of formal education.

-- Increased achievement of identified learning outcomes: We measure the percent of sponsored kids who achieve minimum proficiency standards for their age or grade level.
+- Increased achievement of identified learning outcomes: We measure the percent of sponsored children who achieve minimum proficiency standards for their age or grade level.